You don’t realize how engrained in a habit you are until you stop it.

 Some ideas: Shopping/spending, drinking, cussing, being negative, eating _____, smoking, sitting on the couch, Facebook, saying ‘yes’

 I challenge you to pick one to eliminate for 2-3 weeks and here are five important steps to help you kick a habit:

-- What perceived benefit do you get from the habit you want to drop?
-How can you replicate that benefit or rethink it?
+What perceived benefit do you get from the habit you want to drop?
+How can you replicate that benefit with something else and/or rethink it?
 My example: One of my perceived benefits with alcohol is that it’s a way to have a good time.
 I chose to reframe what it means to have a good time and then found evidence for that when I went out.
 It worked :)